-PRIMARY AND SECONDARY CAPITAL RAISED (\$)
+PRIMARY AND SECONDARY CAPITAL RAISED (\$m)

-The green bar for 2014 represents actual capital raised during the calendar year 2014 both as primary capital (that is at the time of float) and secondary capital (that is additional capital raised by Issuers).
+The green bar for 2015 represents actual capital raised during the calendar year 2015 both as primary capital (that is at the time of float) and secondary capital (that is additional capital raised by Issuers).

-TOTAL SHARES TRADED (SHARES)
+TOTAL SHARES TRADED (Shares, million)

-The green bar for 2014 total shares traded represents an annualised estimate of the total number of trades for the calendar year 2014.
+The green bar for 2015 total shares traded represents an annualised estimate of the total number of trades for the calendar year 2015.

-VALUE OF SHARES TRADED (\$)
+VALUE OF SHARES TRADED (\$m)

-The green bar for 2014 total value of shares traded represents an annualised estimate of the total value of shares traded for the calendar year 2014.
+The green bar for 2015 total value of shares traded represents an annualised estimate of the total value of shares traded for the calendar year 2015.

-VALUE OF SHARES TRADED PER TRADE (\$)
+VALUE OF SHARES TRADED (\$m)

-The green bar represents the average value of shares traded per trade in dollars as at 31 July 2014.
+The green bar represents the average value of shares traded per trade in dollars as at August 2015.

-AVERAGE VOLUME OF SHARES TRADED PER DAY (SHARES)
+AVERAGE VOLUME OF SHARES TRADED PER DAY (Shares, million)

-The green bar represents the average volume of shares traded per trade in number of shares as at 31 July 2014
+The green bar represents the average volume of shares traded per trade in number of shares as at August 2015.